-Samurai Rauni Reposaarelainen was filmed over a three year period.
+Samurai Rauni Reposaarelainen took three years to film and five years in total to complete.
 Our first day of shooting was on march 2013 and our final shoot was in April 2016.
-September 2016 we had our premiere of the movie at Helsinki International Film Festival – Love & Anarchy at a sold out Savoy theater to an audience of 700 people.
+September 2016 we had our premiere of the movie at Helsinki International Film Festival – Love & Anarchy.
+The screening was at a sold out Savoy theater to an audience of 700 people.

 Keeping it in order

 Filming a movie in the digital age not only produces terabytes of videofiles but loads of digital paperwork as well.
-There’s a lot of files that go back and forth in a project like this over the 3-4 years of production.
+There’s a lot of files that go back and forth over the 3-4 years of production.

 Audio sync was something that we were uncertain about at times.
 We had to basically always check it manually.
 I used Pluraleyes 3 to sync the dialogue to the camera audio.
 Sometimes I did it by hand.
 Knowing what I know now we really want to use a timecode synced to the audio recorder from the camera in the future.
 Just to be certain that things are in sync.
 Especially when people have beards it’s really hard to see if the dialogue is in sync and you end up spending a lot of time just trying to figure it out.